-My own little ornament began when I repurposed part of a little plaid shirt for another DIY project.
+My own little ornament began when I repurposed part of a buffalo plaid shirt for another DIY ornament.
 I had plenty of the shirt left over and I knew I could figure out a creative way to use it all.

 This ornament is really simple to make.
 It only requires a few supplies and takes less than ten minutes.

 This post contains affiliate links which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more.
 Click here to see my full disclosure policy

-Materials for Plaid Christmas Ornaments with Pockets
+Materials for Buffalo Plaid Christmas Ornaments with Pockets

-pocket from a child’s plaid shirt – if you don’t have any outgrown shirts from your own kids, you can find them for a couple of bucks at thrift stores or kids consignment stores
+- pocket from a child’s plaid shirt – if you don’t have any outgrown shirts from your own kids, you can find them for a couple of bucks at thrift stores or kids consignment stores

-small wood or chipboard letters
+- small wood or chipboard letters

-red paint and paintbrush
+- red paint and paintbrush

-black paint pen or black paint
+- black paint pen or black paint

 How to make a Plaid Christmas Ornament with Pockets

 If you’re having trouble finding a good plaid shirt to use, try hitting up a kids’ consignment store.
 The ones near me are packed with little plaid shirts this time of year and they are only a few dollars each.